By MICK ROBERTS ©

 Although she would shy away from being labelled a women’s libertarian, Rube Hargrave paved the way for women in local government in Wollongong.

-She recalled in a taped interview with her niece, Bronwen Chamberlain shortly before her death the excitement the first trams in Oxford Street caused in Sydney.
+She recalled in a taped interview with her niece, Bronwen Chamberlain shortly before her death the excitement in Sydney when the first trams rattled down Oxford Street, Darlinghurst.

 Rube, when education for women was unrecognised, went on to receive a Stott and Underwood Commercial Scholarship after obtaining a Qualifying Certificate in 1915.